AnthonyKenny98/GroupChatBot/README.md

 ### Cross Map
 This aims either a Mad Lib or Reddit Roast at a random group member.

+## <a name="config"></a>Configuration
+The GroupChatBot determines which of the above actions to take based on a probability distribution function.
+You can edit this by putting an integer next to each of the actions within `src/chatbot/config.txt`.
+These integers do not need to sum to any particular number.

+You can also select which subreddits you want the bot to pull memes from within this file.

 ## <a name="api"></a>Api Reference